 If you're most comfortable doing downward dogs underwear-free, more power to you.
-While Shannon notes that whether or not you wear underwear when you sweat really does come down to personal preference, there are a few big reasons why you should give underwear a chance.
+While Clark notes that whether or not you wear underwear when you sweat really does come down to personal preference, there are a few big reasons why you should give underwear a chance.

 "Bacteria and yeast do love a moist environment, which is created when working out.
 These workouts do not have to be vigorous—many women still sweat while doing lower impact workouts like yoga," she says.
 "Wearing underwear that can absorb the moisture is ideal.
 There are workout bottoms that have a moisture-absorbing capability or built-in underwear, however, that you can invest in."

-The bottom line, Shannon says, is that your vagina needs to breathe in order to keep yeast at bay.
+The bottom line, Clark says, is that your vagina needs to breathe in order to keep yeast at bay.
 So if you prefer to go commando while you exercise, take material into consideration.
 And if you're going to a yoga class where you know you won't be sweating all that much, feel free to leave your panties behind.